Chat with us, powered by LiveChat

 The Purpose Within is my offering to the world—but more than that, I pray it becomes a mirror for you.
 A mirror to reflect your worth, your pain, your dreams, and the fire inside you that no one else sees.
 This book is not fiction.
 It’s truth lived, battles fought, and victories earned.
 It’s part memoir, drawn from decades of walking through fire.
 It’s part of the transformative trainings I’ve been honored to create for thousands of leaders, healers, parents, and warriors across this nation and beyond.
 And it’s part of every single person who’s ever been told they couldn’t.
 Well, I’m here to tell you—you can.
 I am living testimony of that.

+Though the full release of this book is set for April 2026, I feel an urgency in my spirit to share parts of it now—because someone out there is standing in the ashes wondering if they’re done.
+Let me tell you… you’re just getting started.
 I’ve written over thirteen chapters so far, and every single one ends with a sacred space—not just to read, but to reflect.
 Not just to understand my story, but to confront yours and enhance your life right here, right now.
 Whether you sit with me in a training, a keynote, or across these pages, I always ask two questions:

 Would you rather be the target—or the arrow?